 While doing my chores recently, I was going through my kids' rooms.
-They are teenagers now and of course, don't listen to mom’s advice about how to keep a room neat and tidy even though I have 25+ years experience.
-No bother, it's typical mom and teen relationship.
-Anyway, I found that my kids, like many other adults, have a short attention span when organizing their home.
+They are teenagers now and, of course, don't listen to Mom's advice about how to keep a room neat and tidy even though I have 25+ years of experience.
+No bother; it's a typical mom-and-teen relationship.
+Anyway, I found that my kids, like many other adults, have a short attention span when organizing their homes.
 They want that quick gratification that comes with a small amount of organizing work.
 You can do it to a certain extent.

 How to begin the home organizing process for people with short attention spans.